ui-router/visualizer/README.md

     ### Angular 1

-    Inject the `ng1UIRouter` router instance in a run block.
+    Inject the `$uiRouter` router instance in a run block.
     Get the `ui-router-visualizer` off the window and pass it the router instance.

-    Note: in ui-router 1.0.0-beta.2 and above, `ng1UIRouter` is renamed to `$uiRouter`
+    Note: in ui-router 1.0.0-beta.2 and earlier, `$uiRouter` was named `ng1UIRouter`

     ```js
     // inject the router instance by name